Unific’s technical support team uses the following criteria for determining a new ticket's priority level:

 - Unific's Business Hours are Monday to Friday, between 9 am to 5 pm in the US Eastern (EST) time zone

-- High priority tickets with medium and low severity will be answered during the business hours
+- High-priority tickets with medium and low severity will be answered during business hours

-- Since Unific integrates with your shopping cart and email marketing platform, Unific may require more time to coordinate with the support teams of the 3rd parties during their business hours.
+- Since Unific integrates with your shopping cart and email marketing platform, Unific may require more time to coordinate with the support teams of third parties during their business hours.

-Critical: This indicates complete shut-down of the system, nothing can proceed further
+Critical: This indicates a complete shut-down of the system, nothing can proceed further

 Example: Production systems are down affecting multiple Unific customers at once